Breaking into data engineering takes real, hands-on experience with production tools, but most courses stop at theory.

 Why Learn Data Engineering?

 Typically, data science teams are comprised of data analysts, data scientists, and data engineers.
-Among different data roles, data engineers are the guys who connect all the pieces of the data ecosystem within a company or institution.
+Among different data roles, data engineers are the specialists who connect all the pieces of the data ecosystem within a company or institution.

 - You become the builder behind every data product that keeps information flowing.